TylerTemp/SaintsField/README.md

 *   `minCallback`: use a function or property as the minimum value of the slider
 *   `maxCallback`: use a function or property as the maximum value of the slider
 *   `step`: the step of the slider, `<= 0` means no limit and float type will not be limited
-*   `minWidth`: the minimum width of the value label. -1 for default (not recommended)
+*   `minWidth`: the minimum width of the value label. -1 for auto size (not recommended)
-*   `maxWidth`: the maximum width of the value label. -1 for default (not recommended)
+*   `maxWidth`: the maximum width of the value label. -1 for auto size (not recommended)

 *   AllowMultiple: No